blade-ui-kit/demo/README.md

 # Blade UI Kit Example Project

-This is an example project which utilizes some of the components from [Blade UI Kit](https://github.com/blade-ui-kit/blade-ui-kit).
+This is an example Laravel project which utilizes some of the components from [Blade UI Kit](https://github.com/blade-ui-kit/blade-ui-kit).

 ## Requirements